burlachenkok/exploring-python3/python3-note.md

 It's important to understand that computational devices do not execute code in Java, C#, Matlab, or Python.
 Computers can not do it.
 The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA).

 A simplified compute CPU device has computation cores that execute arithmetic operations via reading arguments and writing results memory.
 Memory provides the storage of input and output results.
 The control unit in the CPU controls the execution and operation of Electrical Components (developed by Electrical Engineers).
-Finer details about how computers are working can be obtained from *System Architecture*, *Performace Engineering* courses and books.
+Finer details about how computers work in details can be obtained from *System Architecture*, *Performace Engineering* courses and books.

 ## Programming Languages Taxonomy